-Wo uld the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Directly or indirectly cause potential substantial death involving: al adverse eff ects, including the risk of loss , injury, or 1.
+Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injudeath involving: , injury, or 1.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. \boxtimes 2.
-Strong seismic ground shaking? \boxtimes 3.
-Seismic-related ground failure, including liquefaction?
-4. Landslides? В. Result in substantial soil erosion, or the loss of topsoil?
-C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? \boxtimes D. Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (2001), creating substantial direct or indirect risks to life or property? \boxtimes E. Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes F. Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+Refer to Division of Mines and Geology Special Publication 42. $\boxtimes$ 2.
+Strong seismic ground shaking?
+3. Seismic-related ground failure, including liquefaction? $\boxtimes$ 4.
+Landslides? $\boxtimes$ В. esult in substantial soil erosion, or the loss of osoil? $\boxtimes$ C. res located on a geologic unit or soil that is stable, or that would become unstable as a sult of the project, and potentially result in or off-site landslide, lateral spreading, bsidence, liquefaction or collapse? $\boxtimes$ D. Ta (20 located on expansive soil, as defined in ble 18-1-B of the Uniform Building Code 001), creating substantial direct or indirect ks to life or property? $\boxtimes$ E. the wa e use of septic tanks or alternative waste ter disposal systems where sewers are not ailable for the disposal of waste water? $\boxtimes$ F. pa rectly or indirectly destroy a unique leontological resource or site or unique ologic feature? $\boxtimes$ that involve structures for human occupancy (see California Geological Survey's Special Publication 117A: Guidelines for Evaluating and Mitigating Seismic Hazards (2008)).
+The Project does not involve the construction of structures for human occupancy.

 Under the California Environmental Quality Act, the criteria for a proposed project's approval if it lies within an earthquake, liquefaction or landslide zone is defined under Title 14 of the California Code of Regulations (CCR) Section 3724.
-These regulations only apply to approval of projects that involve structures for human occupancy (see California Geological Survey's Special Publication 117A: Guidelines for Evaluating and Mitigating Seismic Hazards (2008)).
-The Project does not involve the construction of structures for human occupancy.
+These regulations only apply to approval of projects